denver1117/classificator-server/README.md

 ### Features
 - Easy build and install
+  - Build web server and fully functional web based UI with a single pip install
-- Cleanup daemon to purge files on the server and periodically restart
+  - Includes cleanup daemon to purge files on the server and periodically restart
+- More features for the end user
   - Use HTML forms to build configuration from the UI rather than generating a JSON object
   - Infer fields from input data
   - View input data in the UI
   - View summary of input data in the UI
+  - View full feature records and trained model predictions on holdout set
+  - Predictor feature to make realtime predictions with a trained model after training
+- Education
   - Hyperlinks to documentation for education
   - Suggestions for tuning models for education
+- Organization
   - Name and track model runs and train in parallel to others
   - View persistent log files and validation statistics through the UI
-- View predictions on holdout set
-- Predictor feature to make realtime predictions with a trained model after training

 ### Installation